DeonPieterse/notable/README.md

 # notable
-Api for those CRUDing notes.
+Api for CRUD operations on notes.